Peppa Pig: Peppa Pig World of Play

+Peppa Pig Land

+Peppa Pig Land is located at two different parks - Gardaland in Italy, and Heide-Park in Germany, both of which opened in 2018.

 Peppa Pig Theme Park

-Peppa Pig Theme Park is a separately-ticketed park located within the Legoland Florida Resort; it opened on February 24, 2022.
+Peppa Pig Theme Park is a separately ticketed park located within the Legoland Florida Resort; it opened on 24 February 2022.

+The second Peppa Pig Theme Park, Peppa Pig Park Günzburg, was announced in June 2023.
+It is located in Günzburg, Germany within the Legoland Deutschland Resort and is the first standalone theme park based on the series in Europe.
+The park opened on 19 May 2024.

+A third Peppa Pig Theme Park opened in North Richland Hills, Texas on 1 March 2025.

+Lego Duplo Peppa Pig (Themed Area)

+On 23 January 2024, a themed-play area dedicated to the Lego Duplo Peppa Pig subtheme was added to Legoland Billund Resort.

+Peppa Pig Store

+On 18 October 2024, Hasbro announced that they would open a dedicated Peppa Pig retail store within Battersea Power Station alongside a stand-alone Transformers store within the same premises.
+The store contains exclusive items and merchandise, a large TV screen, various interactive opportunities and Peppa meet-and-greets.

 Peppa Pig Resort

-On June 23, 2021, Merlin announced a dedicated Peppa Pig-themed resort located in Sichuan, China, opening in 2024.
+On 23 June 2021, Merlin announced a dedicated Peppa Pig-themed resort located in Sichuan for a planned opening in 2024.
 It will contain a theme park, a hotel and a Sea Life aquarium.
 Construction began in July 2021.

 Merchandise

 Peppa Pig, the Entertainment One (eOne) brand, grossed over £200 million in UK merchandise sales in 2010, doubling the 2009 figure of £100 million.
 According to NPD figures for 2010, Peppa Pig had become the number one pre-school property in the total toy market, moving up four places from its 2009 position.
 As of May 2018 Peppa Pig was stated to have over 1,000 licensees worldwide, and 80 in the US, up from 63 licensees in 2010.

 Episode DVDs and a variety of licensed Peppa Pig products including video games and other toys such as playsets, playing cards, vehicles, and stuffed toys are sold.
 The range was expanded to include household items such as bathroom products, stationery, bed-linen, food, drink, clothing, and jewellery.
 A music album titled My First Album was released in July 2019.